-2\.
-(Repeated/postponed from ws22/q4.)
+2. (Repeated/postponed from ws22/q4.)
 Using the method of sections, solve for the forces in bars BC, CH, and FH in the truss shown above (right).
 Your solution must include an EFBD for the half of the truss that you do not erase, with all external (or newly externalized) forces labeled.
 Indicate both the magnitudes of these forces and whether the bar is in tension or compression.
-[Warning: the angle of the $2 \,\mathrm{kN}$ diagonal load is different from the angle of bar CE.]
+[Warning: the angle of the 2 kN diagonal load is different from the angle of bar CE.]

-$3^$ .
-A person wants to push a lamp (mass 8.0 kg) across the floor.
-The coefficient of friction between the lamp and the floor is $\mu_k = 0.20$ .
+3. A person wants to push a lamp (mass 8.0 kg) across the floor.
+The coefficient of friction between the lamp and the floor is $\mu_k = 0.20$.
 Calculate the maximum height x above the floor at which the person can push the lamp so that the lamp slides at constant speed rather than tips.
-The base of the lamp is a circle of radius $0.12\,\mathrm{m}$ .
+The base of the lamp is a circle of radius 0.12 m.
 The lamp's center of gravity is directly above the center of the circular base.
 [When the lamp is just sitting at rest on the floor, the normal force exerted by the floor on the lamp is a "distributed force" whose centroid is at the center of the lamp's base.
 But when you push the lamp across the floor by its pole, the centroid of the distributed normal force moves forward.
 When you push the lamp by a point so high up the pole that the lamp is on the cusp of tipping over, the normal force is concentrated at the front edge of the base of the lamp.
 So you want to consider the extreme case where the normal force is concentrated at the front of the base.
-Using the front of the base as a pivot, you need to make sure that the lamp will not pivot clockwise about the front of the base, i.e. is in equilibrium.]
+Using the front of the base, i.e. is in equilibrium.]

-4\.
-[Save this problem for after you've done the first 3 problems.
+4. [Save this problem for after you've done the first 3 problems.
 If time runs short, we'll mark it as XC.]
 Solve for the support "reaction" forces at A and B (i.e. the forces exerted by the supports at A and B on the beam) in the figure below.
 To do this, you will need to convert the distributed load into an equivalent concentrated load.
 Remember that a hinge/pin support exerts two force components on the beam (though one component may equal zero eg if the loads are all vertical), while a roller support exerts one force component (in the normal direction).
-The first step in your solution should be a redrawn EFBD showing "reaction" forces and the concentrated load that is equivalent (for the purpose of calculating reaction forces) to the distributed load.
+The first step in your solution should be a redrawn EFBD showing "reaction" forces) to the distributed load.
 I apologize that you have not yet seen me solve an example like this in a video lecture, but once you get the idea, this problem is very similar to the diving-board problem you solved a week or two ago.

-5\.
-Optional/extra-credit.
+5. Optional/extra-credit.
 Using the method of sections, solve for the forces in bars AB, BH, and HG in the truss shown below.
 You'll need to start by solving for at least a subset of the support ("reaction") forces.
 (Hint: a well-chosen torque equation lets you directly solve for the support force at E.) Then draw and label an EFBD of the side of the truss that you do not erase.
 Indicate whether each of these bars is in tension or in compression.
 Use only one section cut through the truss.
 The truss is marked with distances in feet (!) and loads in "kips" (kilopounds).
 You can leave it as is, if you like, or you can pretend the markings are in meters and kilonewtons.
 Either way, use the given numbers; don't do any unit conversions.